BFSG Compliance and WCAG 2.2 Audits for Your Digital Accessibility

 Accessibility Is Not a Cost Factor but a Competitive Advantage

 Companies that view accessibility exclusively as a regulatory obligation are leaving significant business potential on the table.
 According to a study by Aktion Mensch, people with disabilities in Germany have an annual purchasing power of approximately 8 billion euros (Source: Aktion Mensch 2023).
-Add to that over 17 million people over 65 who increasingly shop online and benefit from accessible interfaces (Source: Destatis 2024).
 A WebAIM analysis of one million homepages found that 95.9 percent of all tested pages had at least one WCAG error (Source: WebAIM Million 2024).
-This means: companies that consistently make their websites accessible stand out in a market where the vast majority of competitors are not yet conformant.
+Companies that consistently make their websites accessible stand out in a market where the vast majority of competitors are not yet conformant.

-Accessibility and search engine optimization go hand in hand.
-Many WCAG criteria directly overlap with SEO best practices: semantic HTML, meaningful alt texts, clear heading structure, fast loading times and mobile responsiveness.
-Websites that are systematically optimized for accessibility often show improved search engine rankings and lower bounce rates in practice.
-This synergy makes accessibility one of the few measures that simultaneously fulfills compliance requirements, improves user experience and increases search engine visibility.
+Many WCAG criteria directly overlap with SEO best practices: semantic HTML, meaningful alt texts, clear heading structure and mobile responsiveness.
+Accessibility is one of the few measures that simultaneously fulfills compliance, improves user experience and increases discoverability.

 Typical Results After Implementation